kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - Clear documentation and examples showing proper numeric taint configuration
 - Enhanced error messages in scheduling events that clearly indicate parsing failures
+- Scheduler logging for taint parsing failures to help cluster admins identify misconfigured nodes even when pods successfully schedule on other nodes with valid numeric taints
 - Monitoring and alerting on scheduling failures due to taint parsing errors

 #### Cross-SIG Impact